productboardlabs/jackson-kafka-avro-serializer/README.md

 # Release notes

+### 0.5.0 - Null can be serialized without auto schema registration

-### 0.4.0 - Released to Maven cetntral - groupId and package name changed
+### 0.4.0 - Released to Maven central - groupId and package name changed

 ### 0.3.0 - Upgrade to kafka-avro-serializer 6.0.1